nccgroup/shocker/README.md

 TODO
 -------------
+* Implement curses for *nix systems - For the whole application or only psuedo terminal?
 * Thread the initial host check now that multiple targets are supported (and could be make this bit time consuming)
 * Add option to skip initial host checks for the sake of speed?
 * Add some slightly more useful exploitation options.
 (Shells?)